 - Remember to follow the Government's guidance on social distancing and taking exercise at all times.

 Thank you and stay safe

 On behalf of everyone at Life Cycle, thank you all for your patience, understanding and flexibility.
-We are heartbroken to be having to suspend so many of our services and we hope that everyone will stay safe and well.
+Having to suspend some of our services has been tough for all involved.
+We hope that everyone will stay safe and well.
 We encourage you all to support each other remotely - and stay in touch by phone, text and online.